preactjs/preact/follow-ups.md

 ## Backing Node follow ups

 - Revisit `prevDom` code path for null placeholders
-- Ensure we are always doing `_flags` check instead of vnode.type checks
 - Address many TODOs
 - Move refs to internal renderCallbacks
 - Rewrite rerender loop to operate on internals, not components